Chabloz/WsMini/README.md

 ## Documentation

-Documentation is available in the `docs` directory and includes examples for both client and server usage, as well as advanced features like Room management and Game state synchronization: [docs](./docs/index.md).
+[Documentation](./docs/index.md) is available in the `docs` directory and includes examples for both client and server usage, as well as advanced features like Room management and Game state synchronization.

 ## Installation